Skip to main content

 Kunai has been built to be compatible with all the Linux LTS kernels(from 5.4 to 6.6 at the time of writing).
 Compatibility is tested in our CI/CD pipeline at every modification to guarantee stability.

 Even with this rigorous testing it is possible that the program crashes before it can even start monitoring.
-If that happens to you do not panic, it does not mean the tool is bad, it just means your kernel is not supported yet, for a reason or another.
+If that happens to you do not panic, it does not mean the tool is bad, it just means your kernel is not supported yet, for a reason we need to understand.
 Having a single binary fitting to several kernels is great for deployment however this has a cost: the programs needs to be aware of some of the changes made between the kernel versions.

 multi kernel support